dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/74-Dec-2023/dec-sl-updates.md

 ## Bug fixes

-The following are updates for the dbt Semantic Layer and MetricFlow:
+The following are updates for the dbt Semantic Layer:

 **dbt Semantic Layer**